Brook salamander: Species

 This genus is composed of these 33 species:

+Intrinsic Phylogeny

+Intrinsic phylogeny tree of genus Eurycea.

 Diet

 Eurycea eat a variety of small arthropods such as spiders, Armadillidiidae, and insects.
 The food of larvae is at the same trophic level as the adults.
 E. cirrega, for example, eat isopods, chironomids, and copepods.

 Reproduction

 Mating can occur from fall to spring.
 Males use their premaxillary teeth to scratch the female during reproduction, most likely to release various pheromones.